Negotiating Unvested Stock Options

 Consult an Expert Before Negotiating Unvested Options

 Managing the complexities of unvested stock options can be daunting, especially when you’re considering a career change.
-Whether you’re a c-suite executive or at the start of your career ladder, understanding your stock options’ legal and financial nuances is a must.
+Whether you’re a C-suite executive or at the start of your career ladder, understanding your stock options’ legal and financial nuances is a must.
 An expert specializing in this area can help you avoid pitfalls that could impact your financial future.

 At Gardner Employment Law, we have a track record of advising clients on optimizing their unvested stock options.
 We are here to help you make the most of your equity awards before your next career move.